Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 *Legal Ground c, compliance with minimum age requirements for online services*
 Every person that wishes to use the online services of Inter-*Actief* has to be at least sixteen years old, in accordance with the legal requirements.
 Inter-*Actief* uses the date of birth of a person to determine if they have reached the minimum required age.

-*Legal Ground f, compliance with alcohol regulations, birthday-related activities*
+*Legal Ground f, compliance with alcohol regulations*
 At activities of Inter-*Actief* where alcoholic consumptions are being sold to its members, it is forbidden to sell these consumptions to members that are under 18 years old.
 To clarify which members are underage, Inter-*Actief* maintains a list of birthdays of these members.

-Inter-*Actief* also sends a birthday message to her members if the member has given permission for this.
-The birthday of the member is also published on the website of Inter-*Actief* for other logged in members.
+*Legal ground a, birthday-related activities* Inter-*Actief* also sends a birthday message to her members if the member has given permission for this.
+The birthday of the member is also published on the website of Inter-*Actief* for other logged in members, if the member has given permission to do so.

 #### 2.1.7 Photograph
 *Legal Ground a, 18+\-list, profile pictures on website and publication in yearbooks*